DawnSheedy/Forza-data-tools/README.md

+# Modified version of richstokes/Forza-data-tools

+Adds option to output to socket.io

 # Forza data tools
 Building some tools for playing with the UDP data out feature from the Forza Motorsport 7 / Forza Horizon 4 games.
 Built with [golang](https://golang.org/dl/).